python/cpython/Doc/library/sqlite3.rst

 .. [#f1] The sqlite3 module is not built with loadable extension support by default, because some platforms (notably Mac OS X) have SQLite libraries which are compiled without this feature.
-To get loadable extension support, you must pass --enable-loadable-sqlite-extensions to configure.
+To get loadable extension support, your Python must be compiled with ``-–enable-loadable-sqlite-extensions`` option in ``PYTHON_CONFIGURE_OPTS``.